GeekFunkLabs/fluidpatcher/docs/bank_files.md

 * 1- to 2-parameter: `par1` becomes `par2`, `par1` is taken from `par2` of the rule
 * sytem realtime to 1- or 2-parameter: `chan`, `par1`, and `par2` are set by the rule parameters

 Rules can have other parameters, in which case they do not send events to the synth and are used to trigger additional features.
-Some of these are explained in the relevants sections below.
 A rule with a `fluidsetting` parameter will change the corresponding FluidSynth setting.
-Rules with a `patch` parameter can be used to select patches:

-* a patch number or name as the parameter value selects the patch
-* a number followed by `+` or `-` increments the patch number
-* `select` sets the patch number according to the message
+Rules with a `patch` parameter can be used to select patches - a patch number or name as the parameter value selects that patch, a number followed by `+` or `-` increments the patch number, and `select` sets the patch number according to the message.
+Other special rules are explained in relevant sections below.

 ### `midiplayers`